UCAS code DP43

 I intend to stay in Brighton as it offers a great place to live with something for everyone.
 There are a lot of community groups, organisation and initiatives in the region and I will continue to involve myself wherever I can.
 The sense of community in Brighton & Hove is something that is of immense value to this place that I think everyone who lives, works and studies here is involved in creating.
 I have just applied for the university’s Masters in Community Psychology.
 As with Environment and Media Studies, this is quite a new subject area and hopefully will offer another fresh perspective, building on what I have learnt so far.

-Graduates are equipped to work in areas such as working for environmental charities and pressure groups, environmental journalism, as public relations officers for companies or in a variety of specialist roles in local authorities and civil service.
-They are also well placed to continue onto postgraduate study.
+Students in this area have gone on to work in environmental charities, pressure groups, environmental journalism, public relations offices, and in a variety of specialist roles in local authorities and civil service.

 Environment and Media Studies BA(Hons) News